SuperOfficeDocs/crmscript/docs/api-reference/classes/NSChatSessionEntity/GetSale.md

 # NSSale GetSale()

-Sale the session is connected to - could be empty if we don't know exactly.
+Sale the session is connected to* could be empty if we don't know exactly.

 **Returns:** NSSale